frenchytheasian/spotify_analytics/README.md

 The goal of this project is to create an open source method for keeping track of your spotify data.
 Right now this program just pulls data and stores it in a firestore instance, but I want to make it so the user can swap out storage methods with their preferred method of storage.
 I also want to add analytics and tracking methods to this project.

+The overall goal of this project is to create a code base that can be cloned and ran as easily as possible.
+I ideally want users to be able to host this project on any platform and store the data in any database that they want.

 # Instructions for Running

 Run the build command to install necessary dependencies